-As of 25/05, 37 (+1 versus 15/05) European biotech companies (mostly within our coverage or around 25% of the field) have officially initiated a program relating to COVID-19, out of approximately 150 listed biotech companies.
-Approximately 10 programs could be in clinics by the end of May.
+As of 28/06, 43 (+6 versus 25/05) European biotech companies (mostly within our coverage or around 28% of the field) have officially initiated a program relating to COVID-19, out of approximately 152 listed biotech companies.
+14 programs are in active clinical trials.

 Finally, one may find more information on clinical trials against COVID-19 on 2 external resources, here and there.

 Table updated on 28/06/2020

 Conflict of interests: at the moment of initial publication (14/04/2020), the author of this post, Bertrand Delsuc, owns shares in some companies mentioned in the table (no significant ownership, none related to any COVID-19 program).
 The data in this post are no investment recommendations.

 image credits: Centers for Disease Control and Prevention (CDC) / unsplash